The Quantifi Way

-I have relationships with a number of professionals in taxation, estate planning, insurance, student loan payback, etc. so that I can access highly technical analysis when needed, or provide referrals for other services (taxes, estate documents, etc.) if necessary.
+I have relationships with a number of professionals in taxes, estate planning, insurance, student loan payback, etc. so that I can access highly technical analysis when needed, or provide referrals for other services (taxes, estate documents, etc.) if necessary.
 My clients receive access to my network of professionals, enabling them to tap into a deep body of knowledge whenever necessary.

 Do I really need to hire an advisor?

 Study after study after study after study has shown that it is very difficult for people to avoid the myriad investment and financial pitfalls which await them.
 From managing behavioral tendencies to accessing technical expertise to understanding appropriate strategies to integrate, there are many benefits to having an advisor.
 Statistically speaking, you would be better off by hiring (a good) one rather than trying to manage things on your own.

 However, only you can decide the answer to this question, as it’s highly personal.
 If you’re a DIYer (and they DO exist) I’m glad to help you evaluate if that’s the case.
 I’m only interested in clients who will be a good fit for my practice, so I’ll gladly help you think through what means of handling your finances might be most appropriate for your situation.